 Installation and visualization

 Launch the command runSofa from any location in the terminal.
 Sofa starts with a default example:

 The View tab allows you to change the view mode.
 For example, you can visualize the mechanical mesh or collision.
 Display the mechanical mesh by clicking on Force Fields, a set of hexahedra appears to represent the elements on which the mechanical behavior is calculated.
 You can also display the collision mesh.
-For that click on Collision Model then disable the Visual Models visual model.
-The displayed meshes are simpler meshes which are used for the computation of the collisions.
+For that click on Collision Model then disable the Visual Models.
+The displayed meshes are simpler meshes that are used for the computation of collisions.
 Finally, you can view other information such as contacts (Interactions) or wireframe mode.